-It can be hard to know where to start if you’re a swimming beginner.
-We’ve got lots of advice about where to get more support with exercise, how your healthcare team can help and how to set goals to aim for and keep you motivated.
+It can be hard to know where to start if you’re new to swimming, but we’re here to help.
+We’ve got lots of advice about where to get more support with exercise and how to set goals to aim for and keep you motivated.

 If you’re looking for help with planning your swims and sticking to a schedule, why not try using the activity planner in our free guide to moving more (PDF, 2.9MB)?
 As well as helping you to keep on track with your activity, there’s space for you to reflect on how it’s made you feel and lots of information and advice to support you on your swim journey.